Steve Feinberg

-Stephen Andrew Feinberg (born March 29, 1960) is an American businessman and government official who has served as the 36th United States deputy secretary of defense since 2025.
+Stephen Andrew Feinberg (born March 29, 1960) is an American billionaire businessman and government official who has served as the 36th United States deputy secretary of defense since 2025.
 He is the co-founder and former chief executive officer (CEO) of Cerberus Capital Management.
 Feinberg was also chair of the President's Intelligence Advisory Board from 2018 to 2021, during the first Trump administration.

 Early life and education

 Feinberg was born to a Jewish family and raised in The Bronx, New York.
 When aged eight, his family moved to Spring Valley, New York, a suburb of New York City.
 His father was a steel salesman.
 He graduated with a Bachelor of Arts in politics from Princeton University in 1982 after completing a 94-page senior thesis titled "The Politics of Prostitution and Drug Legalization."
 While a student at Princeton, Feinberg captained the tennis team and joined the Reserve Officers' Training Corps.